 Career development activities.
 In addition to a research experience, this program provides: a creative opportunity for students to develop innovative biotechnological ideas; leadership, mentorship and social retreats; special seminars and career development workshops; stipend and travel support; on-campus housing; a capstone research poster symposium; and an ethics and responsible conduct of research discussion seminar.

-Applying for 2018.
-Applications for the summer 2019 will be due in late January.
+Applying for 2020.
+Applications for the summer 2020 will be due in late January 2020.
 Application instructions can be found at the Rice Institute for Biosciences and Bioengineering.
-We anticipate having funding to support approximately ten undergraduates for ten weeks in 2018.
+We anticipate having funding to support approximately twelve undergraduates for ten weeks in 2020.
 Students enrolled at Community Colleges are encouraged to apply, even if they have no research experience.